 In investing, risk and return are highly correlated.
 Increased potential returns on investment usually go hand-in-hand with increased risk.
 Different types of risks include project-specific risk, industry-specific risk, competitive risk, international risk, and market risk.
-Return refers to either gains and losses made from trading a security.
+Return refers to either gains or losses made from trading a security.

 The return on an investment is expressed as a percentage and considered a random variable that takes any value within a given range.
 Several factors influence the type of returns that investors can expect from trading in the markets.

 Diversification allows investors to reduce the overall risk associated with their portfolio but may limit potential returns.
 Making investments in only one market sector may, if that sector significantly outperforms the overall market, generate superior returns, but should the sector decline then you may experience lower returns than could have been achieved with a broadly diversified portfolio.